Course Descriptions

 BEGINNING NAVAJO READING AND WRITING

-NAVA 1130 specifically focuses on Navajo reading and writing.
-It is a course for students who want to develop their Navajo reading and writing skills.
-This course will develop students’ comprehension skills in order to become Navajo readers and writers.
-Comprehension skills are required to express ideas and acquire knowledge therefore students will be required to interpret and evaluate Navajo language material at the intermediate level.
-All materials and lectures are presented exclusively in Navajo for students to advance their listening, speaking, reading, and writing skills.
+NAVA 1130 focuses on reading and writing in Navajo.
+It is a course for students who specifically want to further advance these skills.
+This course also develops students’ comprehension skills in order to become better Navajo readers and writers.
+These comprehension skills are required to express ideas and acquire knowledge; therefore, students will be required to interpret and evaluate Navajo language material at the intermediate level.
+Additionally, all materials and lectures are presented exclusively in Navajo; this is in order to advance students’ listening, speaking, reading, and writing skills.

 Pre-requisite: